rockola/unroff/INSTALL.md

 o  If you find unroff useful, you may want to install it in a central directory at your site.
 If so, install the executable, the contents of the directory "scm", and the manual pages.

-If you have any questions, problems, or suggestions send a message to net@cs.tu-berlin.de.

-# $Revision: 1.6 $